Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 ## JShint Validation

-There are 23 functions in this file.
+There are 25 functions in this file.
 Function with the largest signature take 1 arguments, while the median is 0.

-Largest function has 8 statements in it, while the median is 2.
+Largest function has 9 statements in it, while the median is 2.
 The most complex function has a cyclomatic complexity value of 3 while the median is 1.

-16 warnings due to Jquery coding.
+9 warnings due to Jquery coding.

 ### Issues Found During Game Development

-- Getting tiels squares to sit nicely on a grid and have one card overlay the other.
-Changed the position to
+- Getting tiles squares to sit nicely on a grid and have one card overlay the other.
+- Allowing game grid to sit nicely on a mobile screen.
+When played on a mobile, the grid would fall off the screen.
+To fix this a media query was placed on the grid template columns and the size of the tiles.
 - If tiles were flipped too fast it thought two incorrect tiles are the same and overites script.
-- Setting up hover element in javascript meant that all tiles were hilighted when 'mouseon'.
+- Setting up hover element in javascript meant that all tiles were highlighted when 'mouseon'.
 Decided to create this effect with css hover function following advice from mentor.
 - Working out how to stop timer - when number of matches === (tiles.length/2), stop timer.
 Doesn't recognise "score" as "8" so it is always false.
 Created a variable of 'score' which could be === 8 instead of trying to read the text value of the span.

 [Back to table of contents](#table-of-contents)